Netherlands

 Haaksbergen and Boekelo near Enschede in the eastern Netherlands

-tourist line between Goes and Hoedekenskerke in Beveland (about 7km).
-The line
+line between Goes and Hoedekenskerke in Beveland (about 7km), steam hauled

 - STAR at 26km, the